glutonium404/UniversityNotes/docs/Math/Functions.md

 # Visualizing via Sets

-We can express functions through Sets by constructing one Set consisting a number inputs (Set A) and another consisting the following corresponding outputs for those inputs (Set B).
+We can express functions through Sets by constructing one Set consisting a number of inputs (Set A) and another consisting the corresponding outputs for those inputs (Set B).
 For the following example function,

 $$
 f(x) = x + 1
 $$

 such two set can be as follows:

 $$
 Set A = \{{1, 2, 3, 4, 5, 6\}}
 $$

 $$
 Set B = \{{2, 3, 4, 5, 6, 7\}}
 $$